dan-yates1/dan-yates1/README.md

 # Hi there! 👋

-I'm Dan, a Master's in Computer Science graduate passionate about full-stack development.
+I'm Dan, a Master's in Computer Science graduate passionate about full-stack development and machine learning.
 Here's a glimpse into my world:

 ## 🔧 Skills